 Cut down on tickets, books, magazines, a laptop, games, notepads, music, maps and travel guides and simply pack a tablet.
 My hand luggage used to be chocker with all sorts of entertainment options but now I just have my iPad and it’s made travelling so much easier.

-Consider buying a portable charger if you’re planning on taking long journeys.
+Consider taking a portable powerbank if you’re planning on taking long journeys.
 I have one that isn’t much bigger than a lipstick but it will charge my iPad for about 5 hours.
 It’s a good backup for emergencies too – like if you’ve got your hotel confirmation email stored on your iPad and the battery has died!

 If you look at my Travel Style board on Pinterest you’ll see that I’m a bit obsessed with jeans and white t-shirts.
 It’s such a simple, easy style and so easy to pull off while you’re travelling.
 I’m really tempted to pack a bag full of white t-shirts next time I go away.

-Team your jeans with flip flops, Converse, winter boots or heels.
-Then team your t-shirt with a blazer, a cardigan, a sweet jumper or a big scarf and you’ve got outfits for any situation without having to pack too much.
-Easy peasy, lemon squeezy.
+Team your jeans with sandals, white trainers, winter boots or heels.
+Then team your t-shirt with a blazer, a cardigan, a cosy jumper or a big scarf and you’ve got outfits for any situation without having to pack too much.